JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 ### Data Protection

-- **Encryption at Rest**: All data stored in PostgreSQL and object storage (e.g., S3) is encrypted using AES-256.
+- **Encryption at Rest**: All data stored in PostgreSQL and object storage (e.g., S3) will be encrypted using AES-256.
 - **Encryption in Transit**: All external and internal communication is TLS 1.3 encrypted.
-- **Secrets Management**: All secrets (e.g., API keys, DB creds) are stored in HashiCorp Vault and injected into containers at runtime.
+- **Secrets Management**: All production secrets (e.g., API keys, DB creds) are stored in K8s secrets and injected into containers at runtime.

 ### Input Validation